yaron235/free_group_aut/README.md

 - Whitehead's minimization algorithm
 - Whitehead's algorithm for checking if two words are automorphic
-- Computation of primitivity rank
+- Computation of primitivity rank (of words and subgroups)
 - Computation of algebraic extensions
 - ...